EFHW Transformer Losses: A Reality Check

 49:1 EFHW (Mono) | 43 | 20m only | 2–3% | 0.09–0.13 | Monoband transformer optimized for efficiency |

 While EFHWs are often criticized for transformer losses, the Inverted-L configuration with a significant vertical radiator shifts much of the energy directly into the antenna, reducing the dependence on a lossy radial system.
-Compared to classic ground-mounted verticals or inverted-Ls with unbalanced current paths, the EFHW-Inverted-L tends to concentrate current in the wire, rather than the ground.
+Compared to ground-mounted verticals or inverted-Ls with unbalanced current paths, the EFHW-Inverted-L tends to concentrate current in the wire rather than the soil.

 This means: